felixlinker/ifc-rv-thesis/README.md

 These results are tested by showing that our approach can detect the cache poisoning [3] and SYSRET vulnerabilities [4,5] applying to the x86 architecture without any manual intervention besides the implementation of the vulnerabilities.

 For a more thorough introduction, I direct the reader to the thesis itself.
+Compiled versions of the thesis can be found in the [release tab](https://github.com/felixlinker/ifc-rv-thesis/releases).

 ## Tools used & setup